Stochastic Collapsed Variational Inference for Structured Gaussian Process Regression Network: Experiments

 The second experiment explores the functional connectivity of the brain, using a publicly available resting-state functional MRI (rs-fMRI) database obtained from the Human Connectome Project (HCP) S12000 data release \citep{smith2013resting} for 812 subjects.
 The HCP pre-processing pipeline~\citep{wu20171200} yielded one representative time series across 4800 time points per independent component analysis (ICA) component for each subject at several different dimensionalities.
 We used the rs-fMRI timeseries from 15 ICA components with a random subject ID 990366 in this experiment.
 Specifically, we standardized the ICA components by subtracting the mean value of each feature and dividing it by its standard deviation. $20\%$ of data in the first component are treated as the testing data while the remaining are treated as training data.
 Then we have 71040 training data and 960 testing data.

 We conducted the experiments using the same models used for the PM2.5 dataset.
 Because the SLMC model does not scale well, the prediction result is not available via our computing resource.
-Therefore, we only compared our results on CNMGP and ISGPR for the HCP dataset in Table~\ref{tab:real data results}.
-In this experiment, CNMGP set the length-scale parameters to $\exp(5)$ for both $K^L$ and $K_\ell$ and run $10$ epochs with learning rate $0.01$ and batch size $1024$.
+Therefore, we only compared our results on VSGPRN and ISGPR for the HCP dataset in Table~\ref{tab:real data results}.
+In this experiment, VSGPRN sets the length-scale parameters to $\exp(5)$ for both $K^L$ and $K_\ell$ and run $10$ epochs with learning rate $0.01$ and batch size $1024$.
 Table~\ref{tab:real data results} shows that as the number of inducing points increases, the prediction performance improves and our model always outperforms the ISGPR.
-Even when we only take 50 inducing inputs for CNMGP, the prediction result is still better than that for SGPR with 100 inducing inputs.
-In the supplementary, we report training and testing times, and we also report the prediction results with different mini-batch sizes.
+Even when we only take 50 inducing inputs for VSGPRN, the prediction result is still better than that for ISGPR with 100 inducing inputs.
+In the Appendix B, we report the prediction results with different mini-batch sizes.